-To apply to NYU as a homeschool applicant, you’ll follow the same steps to apply and standardized test requirements all NYU first-year applicants follow.
+To apply as a homeschool applicant, follow the same steps to apply as all NYU first-year applicants.
 You’ll also need to fulfill the requirements below.
-These consider the variety of settings in which homeschooling occurs.

 Your transcripts should: